Qortal/Brooklyn/mesa 3D driver/docs/meson.rst

 -  Install the binaries and headers into the ``$mesa_src/subprojects/llvm``
--  Add a :file:`meson.build` file to that directory (more on that later)
+-  Add a meson.build file to that directory (more on that later)

 The wrap file must define the following: